SaridakisStamatisChristos/options-pricing-engine/options-pricing-engine/OPERATIONS.md

 3. Remove the legacy key from the JWKS once monitoring confirms all tokens carry the new `kid`.
 The cache refresh interval is five minutes; trigger a manual refresh by clearing the FastAPI pod if necessary.

+When relying on the development HMAC fallback, rotate the secrets by deploying with the new value in `DEV_JWT_SECRET` and listing the previous secrets in `DEV_JWT_ADDITIONAL_SECRETS`.
+After all clients refresh their tokens remove the legacy values and redeploy.
+Using any development secret in production is treated as a misconfiguration and the application will refuse to start.

 ## Troubleshooting tips